INSTRUCTIONS FOR USE

 Dandy’s final dentures are fabricated using digital technology, allowing for a precise fit and customization to the patient's specific needs.
 They are made of a highly durable and biocompatible material, ensuring long-term comfort and function.

-Dandy’s final dentures are removable dental devices designed to replace missing teeth and surrounding tissues.
+Dandy’s final dentures are removable dental devices that replace missing teeth and surrounding tissues.

 Contraindication